 Provided by the Office of the United States Trade Representative, 18,000 Tax Cuts on Made-in-America Exports provides information on how tax cuts created by the Trans-Pacific Partnership (TPP) will impact the top six export products for each state.
 The guide also contains success stories for U.S.-based companies that detail current challenges in their respective industries and how the TPP could help resolve them.
 The document opens in PDF.

 The United States Trade Representative is a federal agency focused on specialized trade issues within many regions of the world.
-This site features NAFTA facts regarding manufacturing, trade balance, and the Trans-Pacific Partnership.
+This site features USCMA information regarding I.P. rights, agriculture, customs and trade facilitation, and financial services.

 The United States Department of Agriculture's Foreign Agriculture Service describes the implications of the new U.S.-Mexico-Canada Agreement (USMCA), specifically the impact on the agriculture industry.
 The site offers data, analysis, and recent news.